The McCarthy Center Mentor Program

 - Offer three names and introductions for your mentee to follow up with other informational interviews.

-- Offer mentees a variety of other opportunities such as reviewing resumes or cover letters, hosting students for job shadowing, sharing invitations to events, doing mock interviews, and having email exchanges on class assignments, for example.
+- Offer mentees various other opportunities such as reviewing resumes or cover letters, hosting students for job shadowing, sharing invitations to events, doing mock interviews, and having email exchanges on class assignments, for example.

-- If possible, participate in an online Skype small-group seminar and/or campus visit with students about your career, community involvement, and ideas.
+- If possible, participate in an online Zoom small-group seminar or campus visit with students about your career, community involvement, and ideas.

 - Complete the Mentee registration form.

-- If possible, meet the mentor(s) for an informational interview.
+- If possible, meet the mentor(s) for an informational interview or Zoom call.

-- Exchange and discuss your resume with your mentor.
+- Exchange and discuss resume, letters of recommendation, and cover letters with your mentor.

-- Participate in the spring wrap-up dinner and debriefing session.
+- Participate in the spring wrap-up reception and workshops.

-If you have any additional questions or concerns please contact Professor Matt Lindstrom.
+If you have any additional questions, please contact Professor Matt Lindstrom.